idaholab/moose/modules/doc/content/help/faq/apptainer.md

 [moose-dev][~]> ls /scratch  # contents of scratch is displayed
 ```

-Do you want to mount something somewhere else?
-Also with read-only permissions?
+Do you want to mount something somewhere else - perhaps also with read-only permissions?

 ```bash
 apptainer shell -B /scratch:/somewhere_else:ro oras://...